naya6408/eplsongsGenerator/README.md

 python main.py
 ```

+It will prompt you to enter the name of the team you would like to see the chant of.
+In this example,
+I will use arsenal.
 ```
 Welcome to EPL Chant Generator of season 2019-2020 This program allows users to generate epl chants of any given team of 2019-2020 season